smart-data-models/dataModel.Transportation/FleetVehicleStatus/doc/spec_JA.md

       x-ngsi:
         type: Property
     speed:
-      description: The current speed of the fleet vehicle (km/h).
-The timestamp element of the attribute should indicate when the reading was obtained
+      description: 'Property.
+The current speed of the fleet vehicle (km/h).
+The timestamp element of the attribute should indicate when the reading was obtained.
+Units:''km/h'''
       type: number
       x-ngsi:
         type: Property
         units: km/h
     type:
-      description: NGSI Entity identifier.
+      description: Property.
+NGSI Entity identifier.
 It has to be FleetVehicleStatus
       enum:
         - FleetVehicleStatus
       type: string